 Secondly, foods have to have an ingredient list on the label which lists all the ingredients that make up the food.
-While this is not perfect, as there are a few loop holes in the labelling regulations, it is generally possible to determine if a food contains any additives such as preservatives and artificial colours.
-The same cannot be said for medications, prescribed or other the counter.
+While this is not perfect, as there are a few loopholes in the labelling regulations, it is generally possible to determine if a food contains any additives such as preservatives and artificial colours.
+The same cannot be said for medications, prescribed or over the counter.
 Only the active ingredient(s) need to be stated on the medication.
 Other ingredients are called inactive ingredients or excipients and they legally do not need to be disclosed on the packet.

 All the following could pose issues for the chemical or food additive sensitive baby:

 Herbal biscuits or supplements which are high in natural salicylates taken to boost milk supply can come through the breast milk

 Applying teething gel to soothe sore gums provides a significant amount of salicylates

 A cough mixture for a coughing baby also gives a large amount of flavouring, artificial colours and artificial preservatives